liferay/liferay-docs/userGuide/en/chapters/06-personalization-and-customization.markdown

 a means of hiding information from other users.
 Liferay 6.1 introduced customizable pages and applications.
 Administrators can designate certain pages or applications as "customizable," which allows each user to make and save their own customizations.
+Portlet layouts can also be customized with the use of Application Display Templates.
 Liferay Enterprise Edition provides a rules engine which allows administrators to create custom portal rules and simplify complex blocks of code containing lots of `if-else` statements.
 Let's start by discussing personal sites.

 ## User Personal Sites